BishalJena/splitwise-telegram-connector/README.md

 - **Robust error handling:** Only confirms expenses if Splitwise API succeeds.
 - **Semantic memory:** All user data is partitioned and searchable.
 - **Production-ready:** Secure, tested, and easy to deploy.

 ---

+## Roadmap / Planned Features

+- Refactor `main.py` for clarity and maintainability (currently 1000+ lines)
+- Improve performance and reduce latency for a snappier user experience
+- Add multimodal support: process voice notes and receipt images for expense entry

+---